reruo321/Spring-Practice/Spring-Boot/Kotlin/007-Spring-Boot-with-MongoDB/README.md

 2. Select Body, raw, and JSON.
 3. Write your JSON to POST and click Send.

 If you successfully sent it, have a look at the web with READ operation.
-It will show the new document by your CREATE.
+It will POST the new CREATEd comment.

 ### READ
 **READ** operation literally READs the data from the database.